Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other

-In the past, environmental issues have risen and presented their ominous scenarios to whoever is unfortunate enough to be at ground zero.
+In the past, environmental issues have risen and presented their ominous scenarios to whoever was unfortunate enough to be at ground zero.
 For the most part, each problem has gone away through some sort of concerted effort by a large number of unrelated people.
-Environmental action helped mitigate the American Dust Bowl, smog in London, and damage to the ozone layer of the atmosphere.
-By looking at these three examples that have occurred in the last 100 years or so, we can better deal with the global environmental challenges that presently challenge us.

 Dust Bowl Days

 The Dust Bowl lasted from approximately 1930 to 1936, yet in those few short years, drought swept across the West, creating huge clouds of dust (known as dust storms), which traveled all the way across the country and often reached the Atlantic seaboard.

 During the height of the dust storms, residents of New York City were able to tell from what part of the country the tempest originated just by observing the color of the dust clouds.